 If you’re already a client you can contact our advice line 24/7 on 0345 844 4848.

 Not yet a Citation client?
-Then just fill out your details in the form opposite and we’ll get in touch.
+Then just fill out your details in the form opposite and our Employment Law experts will get in touch.

 Your free guide to bullying & harassment